 Since visitors to your localized website will be people from your target market, understanding this audience should play a big part in your localization strategy.
 It is only when you have gained a complete appreciation of your audience that you will be able to:

 At the same time, research your competition.
 What are your rivals doing to market to your audience?
 What are the strengths of their efforts, and what are their weaknesses?
 As you study the competition, you’ll discover how you can localize your brand in a way that differentiates it from what everyone else is doing.
-You’ll also get inspiration on things your competitors are doing well (and that you can adapt for your business), and pitfalls to avoid.
+You’ll also get inspiration on things your competitors are doing well (that you can adapt for your business), and pitfalls to avoid.

 Last but not least, think about who will assist with localizing your website.
 With localization being a pretty extensive effort, you’ll want to build a competent localization team to back you up.
 Members of this team can include: